vividhsv/blog.vividhsv.com/content/dev/2016-05-homebrew-mac-install.md

 Tags: Homebrew
 Slug: installing-homebrew-on-mac
 Authors: Vividh Viswanatha
-Summary: The missing package manager for OS X, Installing Homebrew on Mac OS

 We all love the ease package managers like 'apt-get' in Ubuntu and 'yum' in centOS provide.
 Wouldn't it be great to have a similar package manager for MacOS too?
 Homebrew solves that problem for us.
 Homebrew, "The missing package manager for OS X" as they rightly advertise on their website.